St. Mary's Orthodox Cathedral, Arthat: Church architecture

-The church was earlier built in Kerala Architectural style thatched with coconut palm leaves.
-During the attack of Tippu Sultan the church was arsoned.
-Later the church was restructured with wooden roof, thatched with clay tiles.
-Mar Dionysius II when he was a Ramban was instrumental in restructuring the church in the present state.
-The present structure was built during 1805-1827 CE.
+The church was originally built in the Kerala architectural style with a thatched roof of coconut palm leaves.
+During the attack by Tipu Sultan, the church was set on fire.
+Later, the church was rebuilt with a wooden roof covered with clay tiles.
+Mar Dionysius II, when he was a ramban (monk), was instrumental in rebuilding the church to its present state.
+The current structure was built between 1805 and 1827 CE.

 Church feud

-The feud between the Patriarch faction and the Catholicos faction lead the Patriarch faction to establish another church called Arthat St Mary's Simhasana church in 1920.
+A feud between the Patriarch faction and the Catholicos faction led the Patriarch faction to establish another church called Arthat St. Mary's Simhasana Church in 1920.